Email: Chapter 12, Article 7

 (b) Any faculty or students of a public or private institution of higher education in the state may present for the board’s consideration proposals relating to innovative projects or investment opportunities.

-(d) The board shall forward to the West Virginia housing development fund for its review and information approved investment packages containing information as is necessary to permit the West Virginia housing development fund to carry out its duties under this article.
+(d) The board shall forward to the West Virginia Economic Development Authority for its review and information approved investment packages containing information as is necessary to permit the West Virginia Economic Development Authority to carry out its duties under this article.
 The board shall determine whether each applicant is an eligible business.

 §12-7-10.
 Acceptance or rejection of investment package.